 The following outline is intended to help you in planning your progress through the PhD.
 Each year builds upon and continues to develop the work of earlier years.
 This outline should be taken as an indicative guide rather than as a definitive timeline.

 MLitt research students follow a similar progression, but over a shorter period (2 years in general) and in somewhat less depth.
+Part-time students are naturally on a longer schedule.

 All incoming research postgraduates are required to complete certain taught courses.
 Details are outlined in the section below.